sauber/fresh/lib/README.md

 ## Date requests

-recent: If still valid, serve existing file, otherwise fetch new
+* *recent*: If still valid, serve existing file, otherwise fetch new
-latest: Most recent file, without fetching on(date): Lastest file on or prior to date.
+* *latest*: Most recent file, without fetching
+* *on(date)*: Lastest file on or prior to date.
 Null if no files available on or later.

 ## Example of requests: